 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention down the road.
+There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 There are a couple items you’ll need to consider when purchasing a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to determine what size you want is to take your total floor area and multiply it by the height of your ceiling.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+One way to determine what size you need is to take your total floor area and multiply it by the height of the ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you review your options.

-- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
-There are several models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
+There are a variety of models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 Every home and family is different.
 Our team at Service Experts Heating & Air Conditioning can offer you a home health report to help you pick which humidifier is appropriate for your home.
-And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
-We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
-Give us a call at or check out our online scheduler to make an appointment.
+And our assessment will ensure you are getting the best solution to fit your current HVAC system.
+We want to make sure you rest easy during the cooler season and that you have the support you need to maintain proper indoor air quality.
+Give us a call at 239-908-6991 or check out our online scheduler to make an appointment.